COGNITIVE ANALYTICAL THERAPY (CAT)

 CAT is not as focused on traditional labels and syndromes but instead recognises people beyond their diagnosis.
 If you have had a diagnosis of depression, anxiety, personality disorders or phobia CAT may suit you.
 CAT had also been found to aid those that are dealing with overwhelming stress, or are struggling with substance abuse or eating disorders, as well as those that struggle with relationships and looking after themselves.

-A CAT therapy is usually between 16-24 sessions, though this can be discussed and agreed you’re your therapist at the start of therapy.
+A CAT therapy is usually between 16-24 sessions, though this can be discussed and agreed with your therapist at the start of therapy.
 Each weekly session is for 50-60 minutes.
 Between one and five follow-up sessions are offered after the end of regular therapy.

 After the first session you will complete a ‘Psychotherapy File’ which asks about Traps, Dilemmas and Snags (which are typical problems or patterns), you may also be asked to monitor mood and behaviour patterns.